DosWorld/dwed/README.md

 # DWED

-Text file editor for MS-DOS and 8086 CPU designed in modern style for a IBM XT-grade PC.
+Text file editor and IDE for MS-DOS and 8086 CPU designed in modern style for a IBM XT-grade PC.

 Main features: